matrix-org/matrix-spec-proposals/specification/application_service_api.rst

   Content:
   {
     type: "m.login.application_service",
-    user: "<desired user localpart in AS namespace>"
+    username: "<desired user localpart in AS namespace>" }
-  }

 Application services which attempt to create users or aliases *outside* of